 Lodging in the Park: Stay just off the rim for a real deal.
 Rates at Maswik South, Maswik North, Yavapai West and Yavapai East, rates can dip down into the two-digit range, and there's often no extra charge for kids 16 and under.
 The Grande Dame of the canyon is the 1905 El Tovar Hotel and availability there opens up in winter.

 Other Lodging: Just outside the National Park is the community of Tusayan, which offers the Best Western Grand Canyon Squire Inn, The Grand Hotel, Holiday Inn Express, Red Feather Lodge and the Quality Inn Grand Canyon Plaza, all with lower winter rates.
-Visit the Grand Canyon Chamber & Visitor’s Bureau website for a full listing of amenities and activities – and make the Grand Canyon your winter destination.
+Visit the Grand Canyon Chamber of Commerce website for a full listing of amenities and activities – and make the Grand Canyon your winter destination.

 Mysterious Canyon de Chelly National Monument